-At Dr. Mays’ office, we have both in-office and at-home whitening procedures for your convenience.
+At Dr. Mays’ office in Cincinnati, we have both in-office and at-home whitening procedures for your convenience.
 As for our at-home option, we will create a custom tray for your mouth in which you’ll fill with a whitening gel.
 You can do this at home, at any time that is convenient for you.

 We also provide an in-office power bleaching technique that is highly effective.
 This is called ZOOM! whitening gel, which uses hydrogen peroxide to help break down stains within the second layer of the tooth, called dentin.
 ZOOM! uses hydrogen peroxide instead of carbamide peroxide (a less concentrated peroxide used in most teeth-whitening gels) which can penetrate the outer layer of enamel, reaching the dentin.
 ZOOM! also contains components that help with tooth desensitization after whitening.

 Ultimately, the cost of teeth whitening is dependent on the method you choose, and how long you need to use this method based on how deep or dark your stains are.
 At Dr. Mays’ office, we will work with you to create a plan that addresses your dental needs and fits into your budget as well.

 How do I care for my teeth after whitening them?